 The fallback VLAN is used when a client fails to authenticate with username and password or MAC authentication bypass.
 This setting is defined per-switch.

-This option is found on the switch properties panel under Config > Services in the Security section when selecting an individual switch from the "Devices" section of the controller.
+This option is found on the switch properties panel under Config > Services in the Security section when selecting an individual switch from the "Devices" section of the UniFi Network application.
 The Fallback option will appear once the 802.1X control option is enabled.
-Controller version 5.9+ required.

 - Navigate to Settings > Profiles > RADIUS.